SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

 - **Functional MCP Server Implementation (`Phase 3.3`):**
   - Successfully refactored `src/mcp_server.ts` to be a fully functional MCP server using `FastMCP` (TypeScript version).
   - Integrated `PlaywrightController` to manage browser instances and interactions.
-  - Integrated `DomParser` to analyze the live DOM of the target React application based on `data-mcp-*` attributes.
+  - Integrated `DomParser` to analyze the live DOM of the target web application based on `data-mcp-*` attributes.
   - The `get_current_screen_data` tool now correctly fetches and returns structured data and interactive elements from the live web page.
   - The `get_current_screen_actions` tool now correctly derives actionable commands and hints from the interactive elements.
+  - The `get_page_screenshot` tool was implemented to capture page screenshots as base64 strings, but it is currently not exposed via the MCP server as the LLM cannot directly interpret images.
+The code for this tool remains available.
   - The `send_command` tool can now parse `click #id` and `type #id "text"` commands, execute them using `PlaywrightController`, and return the action's outcome.
   - The server correctly launches Playwright, navigates to the target URL (configurable via `MCP_TARGET_URL`), and handles basic interactions.
-  - Tested end-to-end flow: MCP client calls tools -> MCP server interacts with React app via Playwright -> React app state changes -> MCP server reports new state.
+  - Tested end-to-end flow: MCP client calls tools -> MCP server interacts with web app via Playwright -> web app state changes -> MCP server reports new state.

 **Potential Next Steps:**